6 Best Slow Cookers, Tested by Food Network Kitchen

 Slow cookers have come a long way since their heyday in the early '70s.
 No longer just for cooking stews and tough cuts of meat, slow cookers are used to make everything from breakfast to dessert, and there are dedicated slow-cooker cookbooks for all kinds of cuisines and diets.

 Slow cookers have also stepped it up when it comes to special features.
 In the past, your only cooking options were High, Low and Warm.
 Now, you can steam meat and vegetables, make rice, saute — some even stir the food for you!
-One of our picks can even cook your dish from frozen (something previously deemed impossible in a slow cooker!).
-With all of the options out there, we're sure we found a slow cooker that suits your needs.
+One of our picks can even cook your dish from frozen (something previously deemed impossible in a slow cooker!)
+With all of the options out there, we've found the best slow cooker to suit your needs.

 Photo by: Photo by Stevie Stewart